 Privacy Notice

-Please view our terms of use regarding the rules and requirements for the use of the service.
+Please view our Terms of Use regarding the rules and requirements for the use of the service.

-Processing your data is necessary for our legitimate interest of allowing the operation and functioning of COPO.
 By using our website, you hereby consent to our Privacy Notice and agree to its terms.

 Data Collected

-COPO adopts appropriate data collection, validation, storage and processing practices as well as security measures to protect against unauthorised access, alteration, disclosure or destruction of your personal information, Orcid credentials and metadata provided on our service.
+COPO adopts appropriate data collection, validation, storage and processing practices as well as security measures to protect against unauthorised access, alteration, disclosure or destruction of your personal information, ORCid credentials and metadata provided on our service.

-Information collected:
+Information collected

 • Internet Protocol (IP) address